kashine6/Proportional-Sync-Feedback-Sensor/README.md

 ## 📍 Recommended ADC Pins
+You can refer to the chip datasheet to find all GPIOs that support ADC.
+Below, only one usable pin is marked.

-A list of recommended ADC-capable pins for common MMU boards will be provided below:
+A list of recommended ADC-capable GPIOs for common MMU boards will be provided below:
 <img src="Assets/9.png" width="85%"/>